FutureActivities/Craft3-Contact-API/README.md

 Where `entryId` points to an entry that contains one of the following fields:

 - `emailAddress` - Text field
-- `contactDetails` - Matrix field with a field of `detailsValue` which is a Link Field type (third party plugin)
+- `contactDetails` - Matrix field which either has a `email` field OR a field of `detailsValue` which is a Link Field type (third party plugin)

 ### Expected fields